jmizell/GoJobs/README.md

   -dir string
     	directory to run the command in
   -env string
-    	environment variables to set, formatted as a json object.
+    	environment variables to set, formatted as a json list in the form of ["key=value"].
     	(default to shells environment variables)
   -file string
     	file to use for jobs (default "jobs.json")